The Inspiration

 The Spirit of Liberty

-I saved the most important lesson for last.
+I saved the most important lesson for last because it is also the first.

 The First Step

 For a horse, one step equals one breath.
-That, to me, is the most important connection.
+That, to me, is the most important piece of information.

 “For in Him we live and move and have our being.”
 (Acts 17:28)